Lyrx997/TelegramStatsExporter/README.md

 # TelegramStatsExporter
-Simple Java application to export Telegram JSON chat stats into a SQLite DB.
+Simple Java app to export Telegram JSON chat stats into a SQLite DB.

 ## Features
-This program can export into a SQLite DB the following properties:
+This app creates, from a Telegram JSON chat file, a SQLite DB with the following properties:
 - Chat name
 - Chat type (group, channel, etc)
 - Chat ID
-- Message internal ID
+- Message sequential ID
 - Referenced Message ID (if message is a reply for another message)
 - Message type
 - Message sent date
-- Original sender Username (if the message is forwarded from another chat)
+- Original sender Username (if message is forwarded from another chat)
 - Username
 - User ID
 - Media Type and Mime Type (for media files)